xuyanshi/xuyanshi.github.io/_posts/2023/2023-08-24-why-fewer-university-students-are-studying-mandarin.md

 China may be the top trade partner of Australia and New Zealand, but in those countries, too, local enthusiasm for learning Mandarin is flagging.
 Enrolment in university courses fell by a whopping 48% in New Zealand between 2013 and 2022.
 The dynamic looks similar in Germany, where the data show a decreasing appetite for Chinese studies among first-year university students.
 Scholars in Nordic countries report similar trends.

+To be sure, the study of modern languages is falling across the board in many rich countries.
+In general, students are drifting away from the humanities.
+Mandarin seemed like it would buck this trend.
+However, the study of it in American universities has fallen faster than enrolments in all foreign languages combined.

 [Source](https://www.economist.com/china/2023/08/24/why-fewer-university-students-are-studying-mandarin#:~:text=It%20could%20be%20that%20the,the%20jobs%20that%20require%20Mandarin.)

 Thanks for this video.